NVIDIA/aistore/api/README.md

-DFC Client API
+AIStore Client API
 --------------

 ## Overview
-The DFC Client API package provides wrappers for core DFC RESTful operations.
-The `api` package can be imported by other projects for quickly integrating DFC functionality with minimal imports of other supporting packages.
+The AIStore Client API package provides wrappers for core AIStore RESTful operations.
+The `api` package can be imported by other projects for quickly integrating AIStore functionality with minimal imports of other supporting packages.

 ## Types of Operations
 The APIs provided are separated into different levels of granularity: